-3.2.3 Figure 3.2 shows that, for policies that reach maturity, our asset and liability assumptions imply that this specimen policy has a 20% chance of maturing with an asset share less than the final sum assured (including reversionary bonuses).
-We now turn our attention to the fair values implied by these cash flow distributions.
+Exhibit 3.2 shows that, for policies that reach maturity, our asset and liability assumptions imply this specimen policy has a 20% chance of maturing with an asset share less than the final sum assured (including reversionary bonuses).
+We now turn our attention to the fair values implied by these cashflow distributions.

-3.3 Calculating the Fair Value of Guarantees
+3.2 Calculating the fair value of the guarantee

-3.3.1 In calculating the fair value of the guarantees described above, market-consistent discount rates are required to calculate the market-consistent value of the cash flow distributions shown above.
+In calculating the fair value of the guarantees described above, market-consistent discount rates are required to calculate the market-consistent value of the cashflow distributions shown above.
 Two approaches have been developed to make these valuation calculations.
 One possibility is to develop scenario-specific discount factors known as 'state price deflators'.
 Alternatively, and more simply, we can employ risk-neutral valuation methods.
 Risk-neutral techniques will give the same answer and require a little less work.

-3.3.2 Our application of risk-neutral pricing to the specimen policy described above estimates the mortality guarantee value at £19 and the maturity guarantee at £629.
-(These results were derived from 10,000 simulations.
-Antithetic variables were used as a variance reduction technique.
-The standard error of the total guarantee cost estimate of £648 was approximately £6.)
+Our application of risk-neutral pricing to the specimen policy described above estimates the mortality guarantee value at £19 and the maturity guarantee at £629.
 Recall that this is the additional impact of the guarantees on the fair value of policyholders' benefits.
-To put this into context, let us consider the total fair value of policyholders' benefits of this policy and its components, as given in Table 3.1.
+To put this into context, let us consider the total fair value of policyholders' benefits of this policy, and its components.